 The CCEE account of a Limited Partner is reduced by deductions in respect of the CCEE account made by the Limited Partner in prior taxation years.
 CCEE is also reduced by a Limited Partner's share of any amount the Partnership receives or is entitled to receive as assistance or benefits that relate to CEE incurred by the Partnership and any ITC claimed in the preceding taxation year (as described under "Federal Investment Tax Credits").
 Where the balance of a Limited Partner's CCEE account is negative at the end of a taxation year because reductions in calculating CCEE exceed additions thereto, the negative amount must be included in the Limited Partner's income for that taxation year and the Limited Partner's CCEE account is adjusted to nil.
-This adjustment may occur where a Limited Partner claims a deduction for the full balance of the Limited Partner's CCEE account by the amount of the ITC received by the Limited Partner (as described below under "Federal Investment Tax Credits").
+This adjustment may occur where a Limited Partner claims a deduction for the full balance of the Limited Partner's CCEE account in a taxation year and, in the subsequent taxation year, is required to further reduce the CCEE account by the amount of the ITC received by the Limited Partner (as described below under "Federal Investment Tax Credits").